bryanem32/hyperv_vm_creator/README.md

 ## Parameters
 - Click on the checkbox on the VM's for the GPU drivers to be updated
 - Click on the checkbox "Start VM after update" to start the VMs selected after updating.
-- Select the GPU to be uses with the VM on the dropdown list
+- On a **Windows 11 PRO** Host only: Select the GPU to be uses with the VM on the dropdown list
 ## Usage Notes
 - Updating the GPU drivers requires for the VMs to shutdown.
 The program will shutdown the VMs automatically
 - This program is separate from the Hyper-V VM Creator because this can be used independently after the drivers are updated on the Main Host PC
 - This program is only tested/verified to work on VMs created by the Hyper-V VM Creator.
 - Microsoft Hyper-V limits Guest VM GPU Partitioning VRAM to 4GB, regardless of Host PC's GPU VRAM size
-- **IMPORTANT:** Virtual Machine GPU Updater now can use Integrated Graphics instead of the Discreet GPU
+- **IMPORTANT:** On a Windows 11 PRO Host, Virtual Machine GPU Updater now can use Integrated Graphics or Discreet GPU for the VM
 # Known Issues
 - None
 # What's New